mattrussell2/unit_test/README.md

     git clone https://www.github.com/mattrussell2/unit_test
     cd unit_test
-    chmod u+x unit_test
+    chmod a+x unit_test

-Copy the unit_test file to any location on your $PATH
+Copy the unit_test file to any location on your $PATH.

-Great!
-The unit testing framework is now set up.
+Assuming you're an administrator, and running Linux/Unix, for example:

+    sudo cp unit_test /usr/local/bin/

+If not, you can always create an alias for unit_test in .bashrc or .profile

+    alias /home/username/unit_test unit_test

 ## usage